Apples have several properties that increase feelings of fullness, which may aid weight loss by reducing overall calorie intake.

 Other studies have found that foods rich in antioxidants, such as apples,

 The antioxidant activity of apples may help prevent certain types of cancer.

+Apples are a good source of antioxidants, fiber, water, and several nutrients.
 The many healthy components of apples may contribute to fullness and reduced calorie intake.

 Including this fruit in a healthy and well-balanced diet may be useful for weight loss.